Full-time PhD studentships in

 The School of Physical Sciences at The Open University invites applications for full-time PhD studentships in the Space Instrumentation research discipline for a February 2021 start.

-Up to two full-time PhD studentships, funded by the STFC and the OU, are available.
-To be eligible for a full award (Astronomy and Space Instrumentation), normally a student must have no restrictions on how long they can stay in the UK and have been ordinarily resident in the UK for at least 3 years prior to the start of the studentship; this requirement does not apply to Physics.
-The 3-year research studentships provide a maintenance grant of £15,009 per year (2019-2020 rate) and all academic fees are covered.
+Up to two full-time PhD studentships, funded by the STFC and the European Space Agency (ESA), are available.
+The 3-year research studentships provide a maintenance grant of £15,264 per year (2020-2021 rate) and all academic fees are covered.
+The projects are only available to students who have no restrictions on how long they can stay in the UK and have been ordinarily resident in the UK for at least 3 years prior to the start of the studentship.

 How to apply